DanielBilotto/CMPT-221L-621-21F/Labs/Lab 9/README.md

 the mongodatabase will be connected to the static web stuff along with nodejs/express and any APIs

 this then gets connected to Angularjs or react which are front end things and that will be the UI that the internet/user sees.

+also consider using mongoose to interact with the mongodb database and ypu could use ejs to embed javascript